Christoph16478/iq/iq_java.md

 ----

-37. Can you describe the difference between correlated and non-correlated subquery? (answer) In correlated sub-query, the inner query depends upon the outer query and executes for each row in the outer query.
+**Can you describe the difference between correlated and non-correlated subquery?**

+In correlated sub-query, the inner query depends upon the outer query and executes for each row in the outer query.
 While non-correlated subquery doesn't depend upon the outer query and can be executed independently.

 Due to this reason, former is slow and later is fast.
 BTW, correlated subquery has some nice applications, one of them is finding Nth highest salary in Employee table, as seen on previous SQL question as well.